THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Located to the right just past the entrance at Oscar’s Super Service.
 Replacement wheelchairs only are available in the Character Costume Shop.

-There are no rental locations at Blizzard Beach or Typhoon Lagoon.
+There are rental locations at Blizzard Beach, Typhoon Lagoon and Disney Springs.

 How Do You Get From The Parking Lot?

 Disney World does provide courtesy wheelchairs in all of the theme park parking lots which you can use for transport from your car to the theme park entrance.
 In our experience these are often difficult to find in the parking lots!